-Who Needs Part 107 Certification
+Who Actually Needs Part 107 Certification

 Eligibility Requirements

-- At least 16 years old on the date of application
+- At least 16 years old

-- Pass the initial aeronautical knowledge test
+- Pass the knowledge test

 The Part 107 Knowledge Test